rubenwardy/minetest_modding_book/chapters/lua.md

 end
 {% endhighlight %}

-The same goes for functions, you should make functions as local as much as possible, as other mods could have functions of the same name.
+The same goes for functions.
+Functions are variables of a special type.
+You should make functions as local as much as possible, as other mods could have functions of the same name.

 {% highlight lua %}